ArctosDB/documentation-wiki/_how_to/How-to-Enter-Data-for-a-Single-Record.markdown

 #### Record-Event

 This block includes data about why the **Event** has been associated with the cataloged objects or observations.
-The information here indicates curation and the activities are related to documenting who and why and Event is associated with the cataloed objects or observations.
+The information here indicates curation and the activities are related to documenting who and why an Event is associated with the cataloged objects or observations.
 You can add 1 Record-Event to any catalog record in data entry.
 Additional Record-Events can be added manually or via the [Catalog Record Event: Bulkload Tool](https://arctos.database.museum/loaders/BulkloadSpecimenEvent.cfm).

-**CONDITIONALLY REQUIRED** (if ANY portion of the Time and PLace section includes information)
+**CONDITIONALLY REQUIRED** (if ANY portion of the Time and Place section includes information)

 * **record_event_type** is a description of what happened at the **Event** and is controlled by a [code table](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctspecimen_event_type)